melezhik/jam/README.md

 As you can see there are some prerequisites - version, DBD::mysql, DBI - but let pinto take care about them.
-Let's say we store our project in our favourite scm, for now jam only supports svn, but because now it's only prototype more scms may come soon, ofcourse I like git too :))
+Let's say we store our project in our favourite scm, for now jam only supports svn, but because now it's only prototype more scms may come soon, of-course I like git too :))

     mkdir hello-world-example